Cheese Enchilada Recipe Will Have You Out Of The Kitchen In No Time

 Prepare my apple cider vinegar recipe and place a handful of salad right on top or next to the hot-out-of-the-oven cheese enchilada.
 Then sprinkle the dressing on your salad.

-This combination tastes absolutely wonderful together, especially if you use Trader Joe's enchilada sauce.
+This combination tastes absolutely wonderful together.

 If you ever have any questions about any of my recipes, don't hesitate to email me.
 I love to answer questions.